Report: WeWork Parent Company Forms Special Committee To Consider $5B Lifeline

 Invest in IPO shares before the stock hits the market with ClickIPO.
 Check it out here

-The committee, which will consist of two members of The We Company board of directors, will represent the interests of all the company’s shareholders in its quest to urgently raise funds.
+The committee, consisting of two members of The We Company board of directors, will represent the interests of all the company’s shareholders in its quest to urgently raise funds.
 Per Reuter’s sources, one of the members is Bruce Dunlevie, a general partner at WeWork shareholder Benchmark Capital.
 The second member is Lew Frankfort, the former CEO of a luxury handbag brand Coach (NYSE: TPR).

 The WeWork special committee will seek to protect the interest of minority shareholders in any funding deal in the company.